Mayor: NYC poised to open zoos, play ball under reopen plan

-NEW YORK (AP) — New York City is on track to allow zoos to open at limited capacity and professional sports without spectators starting next week under the next phase of its reopening plan, Mayor Bill de Blasio said Friday.
+NEW YORK (AP) — New York City is on track to take the next step in reopening next week, allowing movie and TV crews to film, zoos to welcome reduced crowds, and professional sports teams play to empty seats, Mayor Bill de Blasio said Friday.

+But malls, museums and restaurant dining rooms would stay shuttered in the nation’s biggest city.

-While a formal approval from the state had yet to be announced, de Blasio said the city is set to begin a limited version of Phase 4 of the reopening process starting Monday.
+While the state hasn’t yet given formal approval, de Blasio said the city is set to begin a limited version of the fourth phase of the statewide reopening process starting Monday.

-That means botanical gardens and zoos and can reopen at 33% capacity, production of movies and TV shows can proceed and professional sports like baseball can be played without fans in the stands, de Blasio said.
+“Monday, Phase 4 — what a striking reality,” the Democratic mayor said.

+New York City, which has seen the bulk of the state’s confirmed coronavirus cases and deaths, began reopening June 8, after the rest of the state.

 The rest of the state is already in Phase 4, which typically permits opening malls and certain arts and entertainment centers.
-But Gov. Andrew Cuomo said this week that even if the city is approved to enter Phase 4, the state won’t allow “any additional indoor activity” in places like malls and museums because of coronavirus transmission risks.
+But Democratic Gov. Andrew Cuomo said this week that even if the city is approved to enter Phase 4, it can’t have “any additional indoor activity” in places like malls and museums because of coronavirus transmission risks.

 New York City also has been barred from opening up indoor dining, unlike the rest of the state.